beartype/beartype/doc/src/api_roar.rst

       # ...just do this.
       from {your_package}._typing import List, Tuple

-   What could be simpler? :superscript:`...gagging noises faintly heard`
+   What could be simpler? :sup:`...gagging noises faintly heard`